vbtrek/node-red-contrib-today-time-range-switch/README.md

 This node can be controlled programmatically by sending configuration settings to the node input.

+**It is very important to note that properties set programmatically in this manner are transient.
+They will not persist over a NodeRED restart or redeploy!**

 E.g. send the following to the input:
 ```javascript
     msg.__config = {